mike1234-pixel/city-walks/README.md

 });
 ```

-- You will now be able to login as an admin using your credentials, and your password will be encrypted in the database.
+- You will now be able to login as an admin using your credentials, and your password will be hashed in the database.

 email verification steps: